jchuot/Reef-581/README.md

 		- not fully funtional
 			- can display but the hrefs are not working
 		- for now, may have to copy & paste header
+	- added temporary community groups in the main index.html
+	- added dropdown options in the side bar
+		- responsive..?